 The institution provides necessities and access to the university library, the internet, and study rooms.
 Residential College is beneficial for first-year students who wish to know their classmates.

 Residence halls are secure and comfortable housing nearby your educational institution or university.
 A week’s stay here may cost you from $165 to $440.
 This is a low-cost option for international students since it emphasises creating community links.

 Hostels are relatively economical for international students, with weekly rates ranging between $100 and $400.
 Because you will be sharing kitchens and restrooms with other students, you will have the opportunity to socialise with them.

 Food and recreation costs

-Food is expensive in Australia and makes for a large portion of living expenses in Australia for international students.
+Food is expensive in Australia and makes up a large portion of living expenses in Australia for international students.
 When dining out, the typical cost of a meal might range from AUD 20 and AUD 100.